ByYuika/byyuika/README.md

 Querying data using SQL.
 Generate reports and perform ad-hoc data analysis using SQL.
-Developing dashboards on Tableau and Looker Studio.
+Developing dashboards on Tableau and Microsoft BI.
 Data analysis and reporting using Google Sheets and Excel.

 ### 📚 Projects